clutterstack/blender-rig-mirror/README.md

 ## Current features

-**The blender-rig-mirror script currently doesn't set up any parenting or any constraints on the new bones, so can't be considered particularly useful relative to mirroring the armature during creation.**
+**The blender-rig-mirror script currently doesn't set up any constraints on the new bones.**

 This script currently assumes: